journadata/Project3_Drownedpeople/README.md

   - Obtain the ocean, land, and coastline layers.
   - Import a CSV file containing coordinates where drownings occurred.
   - Import the CSV again to display flags and related icons.
+  - Illustrator to to edit the layers and create the icons

 - Icons used:
   - Flag: *Flag* by Iain Hector - [Noun Project](https://thenounproject.com/browse/icons/term/flag/) (CC BY 3.0)